Discover where you should go for your perfect African safari

 A Photographer’s Dream

-Though Namibia is one of the least populous countries in the world, it’s also home to diverse native groups, including the Herero, the San of the Kalahari and the Himba, instantly recognisable by the ochre cream they use on their skin and hair.
+Though Namibia is one of the least populous countries in the world, it’s also home to diverse native groups, including the Herero, the San of the Kalahari, and the Himba, who are instantly recognizable by the ochre cream they use on their skin and hair.

 Namibia’s Best National Parks & Game Reserves